Skip to content

 Companies with AI-native websites appear in those answers.
 Companies without them do not.

-The Building Blocks of an AI-Native Company Website
+What Are the Building Blocks of an AI-Native Company Website?

 Building an AI-native website is not about adding a chatbot or installing an AI plugin.
 It is about making architectural decisions that affect how your entire site communicates with machines.
 Here are the five core building blocks.